Children will enjoy visiting the Louvre.

 What kind of aspects of the painting would matter for a child?

-Through my experience, I have collected many questions and answers that children asked me during my visits with families in Paris.
+Through my work experience as a tour guide for children, I have collected many questions and answers that kids asked me during my visits with families in Paris.

 In order to be better equipped to answer the difficult, and even uncertain questions that children may ask, we need to go back to the origins of the painting and the context of the Renaissance.

-A masterpiece is defined in the Middle Ages as an exceptional art work of a Maestro that everyone wants to see.
+A masterpiece is defined in the Middle Ages as an exceptional art work of a Maestro (Painting Master) that everyone wants to see.

-The reasons can be the talent and the expertise of the artist, his skills or simply because one King or the Pope likes his works.
-In our case, Da Vinci was beloved by everyone:the people and the kings.
-He was known for his expertise, for his new and special techniques giving him the freedom to work with private clients, in his studio with interns, or even alone.
+The reasons can be the talent and the expertise of the artist, his skills or simply because one King or the Pope liked his work.
+In our case, Da Vinci was beloved by everyone: the people and the kings.
+He was known for his personality, his passion, his accurate drawings, his expertise, for his new and special painting techniques giving him the freedom to work with private clients, in his studio with six apprentices, or even alone.